What Is Buying & Selling In Trading?

-Looking for long or short opportunities in 2020?
-There are many online brokers like eToro which provide interested investors the opportunity to trade volatile markets which are perfect for long or short traders.
+Looking for long or short opportunities?
+There are many online brokers like eToro which provide interested investors with the opportunity to trade volatile markets which are perfect for long or short traders.
 If you are interested in getting involved in this rapidly moving market, below is the easy process to follow to get started.

 Step 1: open a broker account